Zephynyah/zeph-stigman/docs/deployment/keycloak.md

 ```

 ---
-## Creating the first administrator from commandline.
+## Creating the first administrator from command line.
 !!! info
     After installing Keycloak, you need an administrator account that can act as a super admin with full
     permissions to manage Keycloak.
 With this account, you can log in to the Keycloak Admin Console where